Facebook Tips & Strategies

 • Engagement: This objective tells Facebook you want people to interact with your ad directly.
 That means getting more likes, comments, shares, video views, or event responses.
 It’s great for building social proof and community around your content.

 • Leads: You're looking to collect contact information from potential customers.
 This often involves sending users to a form on your website or using Facebook’s own Instant Form feature so people can sign up without ever leaving the app.
+For more details on this, check out how to create Facebook lead ads.

 • Sales: This is the most direct-response objective.
 You want people to take a specific conversion action that has a monetary value, like making a purchase, adding an item to their cart, or checking out.
 This requires the Meta Pixel to be set up on your website.